zijiancogito/dec_competition/README.md

 ## Quickstart

+This project is built on the basis of Decompetition (https://github.com/decompetition/server.git)

 Decompetition runs as a simple Python (Flask) server.
 Make sure you have all the dependencies, initialize your database, and run it: